aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ## The attack begins

 First things first, let's confirm the LFI by querying the classic `/etc/passwd`.
 If we look at the source code again, the app is trying to read from `/tmp` with the filename passed **directly** in to the expression without any sanitation.
-We only need a single set of `..` operator to access the file system root.
+We only need a single `..` operator to access the file system root.
 So our malicious query will be:

 ```shell
 curl 'localhost:5000/read?fn=../etc/passwd'